corkami/pocs/collisions/README.md

   ```
 - exploitation: medium.
 The differences are right at the start of the collision blocks.
 So no control before and after the length:
   PNG stores its length before the chunk type, so it won't work.
+  However it will work with JP2 files when they use the JFIF form (the same as JPG),
+  and likely MP4 and other atom/box formats if you use long lengths on 64bits
+  (in this case, they're placed *after* the atom type).

 The difference between collision blocks of each side is this Xor mask:
 ```